Kingsquee/Worldsong/README.md

 Quickstart
 ----------

-1. Run 'cargo run --release' in the setup directory.
+1. Run _cargo run --release_ in the setup directory.
 2. Navigate to the project of your choice - lets say, _projects/triangle_ - and run _./launch_.
 3. While it's running, try editing _projects/triangle/src/processes/graphics_process.rs_.
 4. Run _./compile_ in the same directory.